zarr-developers/geozarr-spec/CONTRIBUTING.md

 | **Write** | Can produce valid convention metadata in new or existing Zarr stores |
 | **Full** | Both read and write |

-At least one qualifying implementation MUST support **Full** (read/write) for each convention.
-Read-only implementations are valid but cannot be the sole basis for advancement.
+For each convention, the 3 qualifying implementations MUST include **at least two independent Write-capable (Write or Full) implementations** and **at least one independent Read-capable (Read or Full) implementation**.
+Two independent writers demonstrate that the specification text — not shared implementation code — constrains the metadata that is produced, and a separate reader demonstrates that this output is interoperable.
+A set of implementations that is read-only, or that contains only a single writer, cannot be the basis for advancement.

 ### Demonstrated interoperability

-Since GeoZarr is an Encoding Standard, evidence of implementation includes datasets containing content representative of the standard ([OGC TC Policy §6.6.7](https://docs.ogc.org/pol/05-020r29/05-020r29.html)).
 Each qualifying implementation MUST successfully read or write at least one dataset from the conformance test suite (once available).
-Until the test suite is established, implementations must demonstrate correct handling of at least one publicly accessible dataset that uses the convention.
+Collectively, the qualifying implementations for each convention MUST demonstrate at least one successful round trip: a dataset written by one implementation and read by a different, independent implementation.

 ### Release status